 2024 dates and highlights

 The event has always been on the first Saturday of October.
-So the 2023 “night” took place on October 7th.
-This would mean October 5th in 2024, but I await official confirmation.
+So the 2024 “night” takes place on October 5th.

-The ORF kindly posts a website which should have all the details of timings, participating museums, activities and similar as they emerge.
+ORF kindly posts a website which should have all the details of timings, locations, activities and similar as they emerge.
+An overview of participating museums in Vienna is available in English.

-Our schedule one year, for example, included a talk on Viennese coffee culture at the coffee museum, the treasury at the Deutschordenshaus, a Hieronymus Bosch exhibition, a crash course in Esperanto at the National Library, and lifting a bar of gold at the Museum of Money at the National Bank.
+Our schedule one year, for example, included a talk on Viennese coffee culture at the coffee museum, the treasury at the Deutschordenshaus, a Hieronymus Bosch exhibition, a crash course in Esperanto at the Esperanto Museum, and lifting a bar of gold at the Museum of Money at the National Bank.

 Ticket & visitor tips